BobAubouin/hypotension_pred/README.md

 ### Recreate CDC results

-The results associated with our paper can be replicated using the version of the git tagged 'cdc_XP', running the notebooks in the `scripts/experiments` folder.
+The results associated with our paper can be replicated using the version of the git tagged 'cdc_XP'.
+You should create the database running the previously mentioned step.
+Then you should run the notebooks in the `scripts/experiments` folder.
 This exact order of running must be respected:

 - `baseline.ipynb`
 - `xgboos-model.ipynb`